kha84/pgttsjaisrar/README.md

 ### Make sure to visit main.py to see what commands are there

-Given I have a very specific use cases, like I have EmulationStation executed in multi-user.target, you will definitely want to change/delete couple of commands.
+Given I have a very specific use case for my project, I do have an EmulationStation started in multi-user.target.
+You will definitely want to change/delete couple of commands in **main.py**.
 The code is very simple and fun to play with, thanks to the original creator.

-Whenever you change anything in main.py, make sure to restart the service so your changes will be picked up:
+Whenever you change anything in main.py, make sure to restart the service so your changes will start to take effect:
 ```
 systemctl restart voiceassistant.service
 ```

 ### Where to see logs

-When the voice assistant is installed as service, logs will be collected by journald, and you can see them like this:
+When the voice assistant is installed as service, logs will be collected by journald.
+You can see them like this:
 ```
 journalctl -f -u voiceassistant.service
 ```

-If you executed the assistant from the command line, logs will be printed right to stdout as usual.
+If you started the assistant from the command line, logs will be printed right to stdout as usual.

 ### Audio issues

-I only tested it on my Orange PI 4 LTS which is having a built-in microphone. pyAudio / SpeechRecognition puthon packages did a great job detecting it and using it as the default input device.
+I only tested this script on my Orange PI 4 LTS which is having a built-in microphone. pyAudio / SpeechRecognition puthon packages did a great job detecting it and using it as the default input device.
 But you might be less lucky than me.

-If you have troubles with the built-in microphone or if your SBC doesn't have it, the usual suggesting would be to buy a decent USB microphone instead and make sure it will be detected by pyAudio / SpeechRecognition, by running it as stand-alone (not as deamon)
+If you have any microphone troubles, make sure your mic is detected by pyAudio / SpeechRecognition, by running the main.py as stand-alone (not as deamon).
+It prints a lot of stuff at the begining which is related to audio devices detection by pyAudio.
+Troubleshoot that as a generic issue.

-First make sure you can run shell **sayit** script under the non-privileged user and you hear the sound:
+If the script dosn't play anything as a response to your questions, make sure you can run shell **sayit** script under the non-privileged user and you hear the sound:
 ```
 /usr/local/bin/sayit "This is the voice of Google.
 Testing, testing, one, two, three"
 ```

-Also make sure you can run sayit with using sudo, but under the same user, who's owning PulseAudio (in my case it's **pi**):
+Also make sure you can run it with using sudo, but under the same user, who's owning PulseAudio (in my case it's **pi**):

 ```
-# first become a root with clean env
+# first become a root to clean env
 sudo su -
-# then attempt to run sayit under your original user
+# then attempt to run sayit, but under your original user (mine was pi)
 sudo -u pi sayit "Say it again"
 ```
-I had to export XDG_RUNTIME_DIR in that script, otherwise all audio playback tools using PulseAudio didn't know which one to use.
+I had to export XDG_RUNTIME_DIR in sayit, otherwise all audio playback tools using PulseAudio didn't know which one to use.

 ## Project TODO